phicore/Yocto-on-WSL2/README.md

 In the terminal:
-repeat the source ... command from the Ycoto tutorial.
+repeat the source ... command from the Yocto tutorial.

 And then: